COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Another ingredient to consider is the type of fats used in making the bar.
 Those candy-coated chocolate or lemon bars come with a price tag.
 The coating is typically made with saturated fat such as palm oil.
 Shakes may also have saturated fat added to act as a thickener or preservative.
 Excess saturated fat has been linked to heart disease.
 Avoiding bars and shakes with over 3 grams saturated fat is recommended.

 Now you know why we’re spending 30 minutes staring at the protein shake and bar choices at the grocery store!
 Below are some recommended shakes and bars that are decent options.
-All of these are available in stores and online with the exception of Rise Bars, which are only available online at www.risebar.com and, of course, Amazon.
+All of these are available in stores and online with the exception of Rise Bars, which are only available on their website and, of course, Amazon.

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.